dafny-lang/dafny/docs/DafnyRef/Statements.md

 statements must be exhaustive: the guards must cover all cases).

-In the if-with-cases, a sequence of statements may follow the `=>`; it need not be a block statement.
-Also the sequence of cases may be enclosed in braces but need not be.
+In the if-with-cases, a sequence of statements may follow the `=>`; it may but need not be a block statement ( a brace-enclosed sequence of statements).

 The form that used `...` (a refinement feature) as the guard is deprecated.